ballerina-platform/module-ballerinax-microsoft.excel/src/microsoft.sheets/Module.md

 **Add project configurations file**

 Add the project configuration file by creating a `ballerina.conf` file under the root path of the project structure.
 This file should have the following configurations below.
-Add the tokens obtained in the previous step to the `ballerina.conf` file.
-Make sure to configure the path to the Ballerina trust store and to set the trust store password.
+Add the tokens obtained in the previous step to the `ballerina.conf` file. `<FOLLOW_REDIRECTS>` should be set to true if the default redirection mechanism of Ballerina HTTP module is to be used. `<MAX_REDIRECTS_COUNT>` should be set to an appropriate number for redirection.
+For example, if the redirection has to be followed upto five hops the value of `<MAX_REDIRECTS_COUNT>` should be set to 5.
+These two redirection related flags allows for custom handling of redirection responses (if any) thrown by the Microsoft Graph API.

 ```
 MS_BASE_URL="https://graph.microsoft.com"